calcanthum/liv2/README.md

 For example, using `curl`, you can test the endpoint with the following command:

 	curl -X POST -H "Content-Type: application/json" -d '{"id_number":"8205075432087"}' http://localhost:5000/validate_id

+## FAQ

+Q: Why "LIV2"?

+A: From the alpha name of the project: "Luhn_Info_Verbose"